Parth018/CineVisionMicroserviceProject-main/README.md

 is written with N-layered architecture.
 Spring Cloud is used for microservice infrastructure.
 Netflix Eureka Server was used to create the Eureka server.
-This eureka server contains a movie service, user service and email service eureka clients, and an api-gateway service.
+This eureka server contains a movie service, user service email service eureka clients, and an api-gateway service.
 In addition, Zipkin and Sleuth were used to monitor cross-service logs.
 Also, Resilience4j is used as a Circuit Breaker.